Skip to main contentSkip to main content

 Race

 From the moment the lights went out, Hamilton converted his pole position into an immediate lead, dictating the pace of the 56-lap race at the Shanghai International Circuit.
 Rosberg settled into second, maintaining a close but ultimately unassailable gap to his teammate.
 The battle for third was where much of the early strategic intrigue lay, with Vettel holding off the Williams cars and eventually consolidating his position.
 Kimi Räikkönen, starting sixth, executed a strong race to climb to fourth, underscoring Ferrari's improved race trim.
-The race proceeded largely without major incident until lap 52, when Max Verstappen's Toro Rosso suffered a transmission failure, bringing out the .
+The race proceeded largely without major incident until lap 52, when Max Verstappen's Toro Rosso suffered a transmission failure, bringing out the Safety Car.
 This late-race neutralization compressed the field but did not alter the top three positions.
 Further down the order, reliability issues plagued several teams; Pastor Maldonado's Lotus retired with brake issues, Daniil Kvyat's Red Bull succumbed to a power unit failure, and Nico Hülkenberg's Force India retired early with a gearbox problem.

 Strategic Story